-This building a seamless birth through five system of services for infants, toddlers, and preschool-age children supports the United States Department of Education's goal of reducing the achievement gap for children with disabilities.
-If additional resources become available, the MSDE recommends that a portion target the capacity building of local, jurisdiction-wide infrastructure to support a birth through five seamless, comprehensive system of coordinated services.
+Implementing a seamless birth to kindergarten system of services for infants, toddlers, and preschool-age children and their families supports the United States Department of Education's goal of reducing the school readiness gap for young children with disabilities.
+If additional resources become available, the MSDE recommends that a portion target the capacity building of local, jurisdiction-wide infrastructure to support a birth to kindergarten seamless, comprehensive system of coordinated services.
 The targeted funding would serve as the catalyst for a local jurisdiction to integrate intra- and interagency service delivery models for infants, toddlers, and preschool-age children with disabilities and their families served through an IFSP, Extended IFSP, or an IEP.
-A coordinated birth through five system of services would:
+A coordinated birth to kindergarten system of services would:

-- Incorporate early childhood intervention and education practices based on peerreview research; - Support access to age-appropriate early childhood curricula; - Promote a framework for school readiness beginning at birth; - Provide intra- and interagency professional learning and programmatic collaboration between programs and public and private agencies; - Assure that parents and families receive intensive support and training needed to assist their child and strengthen family cohesiveness; - Maximize the use of federal, State, and local funding to ensure sustainability of the local birth through five system of services; and - Promote collaboration and coordination of home-based services between local Infants and Toddlers Programs and Local School System preschool special education services with other home visiting programs.
+- Incorporate early childhood intervention and education practices based on peerreview research to support positive social relationships, engagement and independence; - Support access to age-appropriate early childhood curricula; - Promote a framework for school readiness beginning at birth; - Provide intra- and interagency professional learning and programmatic collaboration between programs and public and private agencies; - Ensure that parents and families receive intensive support and training needed to assist their child and strengthen family cohesiveness; - Maximize the use of federal, State, and local funding to ensure sustainability of the local birth to kindergarten system of services; and - Promote collaboration and coordination of home-based services between local Infants and Toddlers Programs and Local School System preschool special education services with other home visiting programs.

-If they become available, additional funding would help enable Maryland to meet its obligations under State and federal laws to ensure the participation of eligible children with disabilities in community-based regular early childhood programs and settings, increase meaningful access to the general education early childhood curriculum, and improve performance on critical school readiness child outcomes.
+If additional funding becomes available it would directly enable Maryland to meet its obligations under State and federal laws to ensure, as well as increase, the participation of eligible children with disabilities in community-based regular early childhood programs and settings, increase meaningful access to the general education early childhood curriculum, and improve performance on critical school readiness child outcomes.